Nebrethar/Docs-Diversity-Inclusion-Badging/Event/Criteria-per-Category/Attendee-Demographics.md

 Metric Question: How well does the speaker lineup for the event represent a diverse set of demographics and can be improved in the future?

-## Data for Project to Provide
+## Required Data

-- Quantitative questions regarding speaker background:
+Quantitative questions regarding speaker background:

   * Which nations are represented by the speakers at your event, and how many speakers are from each nation listed?